CASIA-IVA-Lab/FastSAM/MORE_USAGES.md

 ### Use more points
-The mask of the foreground point, labeled as 0 and represented by the yellow color, will be displayed, while the mask of the background point, labeled as 1 and indicated by the purple color, will be suppressed.
+In the following, the mask corresponding to the foreground point (on the yello dog), i.e. labeled as 0 are displayed.
+The mask corresponding to the background point, i.e. labeled as 1 are suppressed.
 ```angular2html
 python Inference.py --model_path ./weights/FastSAM.pt \
                     --img_path ./images/dogs.jpg  \